 The more Italian vocabulary you have, the more you will be able to communicate about anything in your life – from your job to your hobbies to your favorite colors and foods to the weather outside and everything else in between.

 Plus, if you know authentic expressions, you will sound like a native Italian speaker.

-Instead of wasting time on vocabulary you find uninteresting or will never use, the most effective way to remember a new Italian word and phrase is to focus on the ones that interest you the most.
+Instead of wasting time on the vocabulary you find uninteresting or will never use, the most effective way to remember a new Italian word and phrase is to focus on the ones that interest you the most.

-You can personalize your Italian vocabulary to your job, hobbies, interests, and everyday life, and fill in the blanks with terms you wish to learn.
+You can personalize your Italian vocabulary to your job, hobbies, interests, and everyday life and fill in the blanks with terms you wish to learn.

 This could include learning Italian for business or the medical field.
 Perhaps you enjoy discussing sports, the movie industry, or economics.

 Depending on what’s important to you in your learning path, you can design your own specific Italian vocabulary.